Impact Factor 4.225 | CiteScore 5.0

 PMCID: all published articles receive a PMCID

-Integrative and Regenerative Pharmacology welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Integrative and Regenerative Pharmacology welcomes submissions of the following article types: Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Integrative and Regenerative Pharmacology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Avenue du Tribunal Fédéral 34

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact email@example.com

 For queries regarding Research Topics, Editorial Board applications, and journal development, please contact firstname.lastname@example.org